Ko Ko Gyi: Political career

 He was an observer to peace talks at the Myanmar Peace Centre.
-He was a member of Rakhine Investigation Commission to investigate the deadly sectarian violence in Rakhine state.
+He was a member of Rakhine Investigation Commission to investigate the deadly 2012 sectarian violence in Rakhine state.
+He supported a military intervention in favor of the Rakhine, and blamed the situation on the Rohingya people, an ethnic group native to Myanmar, being made up of people entering from "neighbouring countries".
+Generation 88 denied the existence of the Rohingya as an indigenous ethnic group of Myanmar.
 On 28 August 2012, Ko Ko Gyi published a collection of political interviews entitled Free Expression (ပြောချင်လို့ပြောခဲ့တာတွေ).

 He had planned to run for a seat in 2015 elections from the National League for Democracy.
 But, to the surprise of many, his name was omitted from the NLD’s candidate list.
 In response, he formed a new party, the People's Party in 2018.

 Since the 2021 Myanmar coup d'état, he has publicly engaged with the military junta, signalling his intention to participate in the junta's planned elections.

-On 27 January 2024, he opened the People's Party's new head office in Yangon after registering on December 29, 2023, and meeting with Min Aung Hlaing on Burmese Independence Day and January 6th.
-However, the People's Party needs to recruit at least 100,000 members in three months and open 100 offices in half of all townships in six months to receive qualifications under the Myanmar Junta's Political Party Registration Law.
+On 27 January 2024, he opened the People's Party's new head office in Yangon after registering on December 29, 2023, and meeting with Min Aung Hlaing on Burmese Independence Day and January 6.
+However, the People's Party needed to register at least 100,000 members in three months and open 100 offices in half of all townships in six months to receive qualification under the Myanmar Junta's Political Party Registration Law.

-Ko Ko Gyi's People's Party was declared by the junta to be qualified for national competition in the 2025 Myanmar general election.
+The junta declared Ko Ko Gyi's People's Party to be qualified for national competition in the 2025 Myanmar general election.